ITIF Logo

 This, unfortunately, is a classic case of what noted political scientist Mancur Olson termed “the logic of collective action.”
 All too often legislative or regulatory changes that help one small group while hurting the rest of society pass because the former group is highly motivated to fight for the issue, while the rest of the public is not.
 That’s what’s happening with the case of mandatory train size.
 Rail unions fight against it; the consuming public is unaware of the issue.

 ITIF and others have written about why the evidence suggests that freight rail companies can reduce crew size without harming safety.
-But what has been less not focused on is productivity.
+But the issue that has received less attention is productivity.
 U.S. labor productivity growth is the single most important economic variable affecting America’s future, far more important than cyclical indicators of jobs and inflation.
 The reason is simple: higher labor productivity means increased output which means increased incomes.
 It’s as simple as that.

 According to the U.S. Bureau of Labor Statistics, from 1988 to 2020, rail productivity (passenger and freight) more than tripled.
 The industry produced 213 percent more output per worker in 2020 than it could 32 years prior.
 Compare that to the overall U.S. business economy, which increased just 90 percent.
 (See figure 1.)
 If the overall economy increased its productivity at the same rate as the rail industry, U.S. GDP today would be $11.7 trillion more per year.
 And assuming no change in tax rates, federal tax revenues would be at minimum $1.9 trillion higher in 2020, almost double the level of the federal budget deficit in 2019 before the COVID crisis.
 In other words, boosting productivity is critical.